 UV’s unofficial slogan may be, “Get Shit Done.”
-We do declare that in big letters on each of our offices, after all.
+We do declare that in big letters in each of our offices, after all.

 But getting shit done is harder than it seems.
-It’s often not just “sit down and code, young man”–but requires the skills of a world class politician, or the intense focus of a Nobel-prize winner, or other sort of abilities that mere mortals don’t have.
+It’s often not just “sit down and code, young man” but requires the skills of a world class politician, or the intense focus of a Nobel-prize winner, or other abilities that mere mortals don’t have.

-First, always think in terms of “deliverables.”
+First, always think in terms of “deliverables”.
 Let me explain.
 It’s good to work on X, work on Y, and work on Z… but what will you actually deliver?
 As an exercise, imagine EVERY piece of work you do, no matter how small, is really a deliverable.
 That changes your frame of mind.
 Let’s say, you want to research a topic.
 Okay, you could spend 15 minutes Googling it.
 But there’s no deliverable there.
 Now imagine, you spend 10 minutes Googling it and 5 minutes writing up what you found?
-Now, you’ve not just done some research that disappears into your brain but… you got something done!
-One of my personal favorite approaches is to imagine everything, no matter how miniscule and tiny, as a micro-deliverable.
+Now, you’ve not just done some research that disappears into your brain, but you got something done!
+One of my personal favorite approaches is to imagine everything, no matter how minuscule and tiny, as a micro-deliverable.

-Second, know what distracts you–and remove those.
-I happen to be easily distracted by Slack and a mini personal computer with a camcorder that I carry around in my pocket (that’s also called an “iPhone.”)
-So, when I get into focus mode, I just turn those off, put them away.
+Second, know what distracts you — and remove it.
+I happen to be easily distracted by Slack and a mini personal computer with a camcorder that I carry around in my pocket (which is also called an “iPhone”.)
+So, when I get into focus mode, I just turn those off, and put them away.
 If you know you aren’t strong enough to resist temptation… then remove what is tempting from your universe.
 At least when you need to.

 Third, don’t allow any bottlenecks.
 We have a lot to say on that; in fact, so much, that we wrote a whole other article about it!